gavinln/windows-ubuntu-tips/README.md

 ## Windows source code font

 Install a font designed for [source code](https://github.com/source-foundry/Hack).
-Use the font in terminals such as cmder by changing the settings.
+Use the font in terminals by changing the settings.
 Use the font in vim by changing the guifont settings.

 ## Windows cli-tools